AndLeges/hello-world/README.md

 Hi Humans

-Hubot here, I Like Node.js
+Hubot here, I Like Node.js and Coffeescript (that's what I'm made of!).
+I've tacos and the moon and find them